OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 Application behaviours are created in the Modeler's **Extensibility** area.
 Their main difference compared to the other behaviours is that they are available on a per-data source basis; i.e. instead of picking an Attribute and Type, you define the data source where it will be available.

 Every system that has application behaviours will have them under the base namespace of that tenant, for example, `Omnia.Behaviours.Tenant001.Application`, with a partial class logic: every application behaviour is in its own file, but they are all in the same class.
-If you want to use an application behaviour with the code `ValidateAPIAccess` in the **System** data source's **Initialize** behaviour, you will do so by writing `SystemApplicationBehaviours.ValidateAPIAccess()` in your code.
+If you want to use an application behaviour with the code `ValidateAPIAccess` in the **System** data source's **Initialize** behaviour, you will do so by writing `SystemApplicationBehaviours.ValidateAPIAccessAsync()` in your code.

 The application behaviours are `static`.
 They all receive an (optional) `IDictionary<string,object> args`, which can be used to send any necessary information when calling them from other places, and also must return a dictionary.